 Time Stamp: 07:45-11:31

-Chethana: is there any other way to find guest posting sites?
+Chethana: Is there any other way to find guest posting sites?

-Akash: Have you ever tried finding guest posting sites using the or name?
+Akash: Have you ever tried finding guest posting sites using the author’s name?
 Well, let me tell you the trick.
 Say we have an author at Stan Ventures named Dileep Thekkethil.
 Just go to Google Search, write “Author: Dileep Thekkethil”, and you find a list of his articles written on the web for guest posting sites.
 Since he is an expert in SEO content, you can use the data to target the same sites for guest posting.

 Apart from all the techniques I’ve mentioned so far, there’s one more easy technique that I’d like to share.
 So, go to Google Search, write something like “SEO trends 2020” or “Latest Updates in SEO”, you will get results from Search Engine Land or SEO Roundtable in the top positions.
 Of course, it is hard to reach out to these blogs, but you can go to the third or fourth-page results and reach out to the bloggers you find there.